padillaco/wpengine-deploy-action/README.md

-# Deploy to WP Engine
+# Deploy to WP Engine (GitHub Action)

-Uses the GitHub action located in [this repo](https://github.com/padillaco/action-deploy-to-remote-repository) to deploy code from any GitHub repository to a WP Engine environment.
+This repository contains a GitHub action to setup code deployment from a GitHub repository to a WP Engine environment.
+The Shell script that runs the actual deployment can be found in [this repo](https://github.com/padillaco/action-deploy-to-remote-repository).

 ## Implementation